 It’s doubtful that you will have escaped the common cold.
 Most of us have experienced at least one in our lifetime, and some of us will suffer them repeatedly, especially in the winter.
 The symptoms can range from light to severe but nearly always make us feel miserable.
 But do dogs get colds?

+The simple answer is yes.
 If you suffer the sniffles regularly and share your life with a dog.
-Then it’s worth knowing how to cope when your four legged friend feels a little low.
+Then it’s worth knowing how to cope with your dog’s cold.

 How do dogs catch cold

-If our dog is experiencing a cold their symptoms will not be dissimilar to our own.
-The virus affects the upper respiratory tract so look out for the following signs:
+The symptoms of dog colds will be similar to our own.
+The virus affects the upper respiratory tract, so look out for the following dog cold symptoms: